Thivya48/Creation-of-Workforce-Insights-Dashboard-for-Employee-Skill-and-Analytics/README.md

 ## What It Looks Like

-Alongside the live web dashboard above, the project also ships a companion **Power BI report** (`dashboard/analysing data and perform measure_ dashboard.pbix`) for self-service exploration of the same workforce data:
+Alongside the live web dashboard above, the project also ships a companion **Power BI report** (`dashboard/projectdashboardfinal.pbix`) for self-service exploration of the same workforce data:

 ![HR Analytics Dashboard](dashboard/Dashboard_Overview.png)
 ![HR Analytics Dashboard](dashboard/Attrition_&_Risk.png)